Skip advert

 Advertisement - Article continues below

-The windscreen has a wraparound style thanks to the use of blacked-out pillars.
-These also frame large side windows that create a more upright silhouette than the current generation.
-This more overtly rugged and SUV-centric design is in harmony with the latest Santa Fe, and is a distinct departure from the current Tucson’s dramatically rising windowline and complex body.
+The windscreen has a wraparound style, thanks to the use of blacked-out pillars.
+These also frame large side windows to create a more upright silhouette than on the current model.
+This more rugged design is in harmony with the latest Hyundai Santa Fe, and is a distinct departure from the current Tucson’s dramatically rising windowline and complex body.

 Skip advert